iamsaief/javascript-learn-unlearn-relearn/README.md

     - ✨ You can generate specialized functions (function factories) using closures.
 For instance, consider a function that generates related functions based on an initial value.
 - **ℹ️ Event Handling:**
     - ✨ When you attach an event handler (like a click event) to an HTML element, you’re creating a closure.
-    - ✨ The event handler function “remembers” the surrounding context (variables, functions) - even after it’s detached from the element.
+    - ✨ The event handler function _remembers_ the surrounding context (variables, functions) - even after it’s detached from the element.
 - **ℹ️ Timeouts and Intervals:**
-    - ✨ Closures are essential for managing timeouts and intervals, ’setTimeout’ or ’setInterval’.
+    - ✨ Closures are essential for managing timeouts and intervals, `setTimeout` or `setInterval`.
     - ✨ They ensure that the correct context is maintained when the callback executes.

 **🕹️ Now that we have the understanding, lets go through the following examples.**